 "They were the only ones, together with us, who made good use of the free electronics.
 The advantage that we have over the others has further increased.
 I'm almost certain that Ferrari was just that much better, if I wouldn't have the problem in the last stint".

 How does it feel to be back in the fight with Hakkinen?

 "It does not surprise me at all.
 It was back to the old days.
 Mika did not come back, he never left.
-I had a close fight with him like old times and it was a tight race.
+It was a very close fight with him.
+I think we were very close together.
 The details make the difference".

 The win still remains:

 "I would like to say one thing.
 Everyone knows that Montezemolo has a new baby.
 The president asked for a present.
 Hopefully this is a very nice present for our present and his wife.
 I would like to express again my congratulations that they have a healthy child, Giulia.
 Hopefully I will meet them soon".

 "He was our friend.
 I knew him fully well, not only on track but also privately.
 My thoughts go to his family, his wife and children".

 What did you tell Hakkinen during that hug?